2004 church bombings in Baghdad and Mosul: Attacks

-In Mosul, hospitals reported two persons killed and 15 wounded.
+In Mosul, hospitals reported two people were killed and 15 others were injured.

 One of the bombed churches the Our Lady of Salvation Syriac Catholic cathedral was the same church that was attacked with hostages taken and killed on October 31, 2010.

 Responsibility

 Al-Qaeda in Iraq claimed responsibility for the attacks on an Islamic website.

 Iraq's national security adviser, Mowaffaq al-Rubaie, blamed the attacks on Abu Musab al-Zarqawi.

 Reaction

 A Vatican spokesman, Rev. Ciro Benedettini, called the attacks "terrible and worrisome".
 The Pope "firmly deplored the unjust aggressions against those whose only aim is to collaborate for peace and reconciliation in the country".
 The Russian Orthodox Church issued a statement saying "the attacks were an attempt to spark a religious conflict."

 Muslims around the country condemned the attacks.
 In a statement to Al-Jazeera television, a spokesman for Muqtada al-Sadr said: "This is a cowardly act and targets all Iraqis".
 Ali al-Sistani issued a statement in which he wrote: "We stress the need to respect the rights of Christians in Iraq and those of other religious faiths and their right to live in their home, Iraq, peacefully."

 Although only comprising about three percent of the population, Iraqi Christians make up 20% of Iraqis leaving the country as refugees.
 After 2004 churches bombing, which was the worst act of violence against Christian minority by that time, a member of Christian community, Layla Isitfan, in her interview with Time correspondents said: "If I can't go to church because I'm scared, if I can't dress how I want, if I can't drink because it's against Islam, what kind of freedom is that?"